Review: St. Marys Georgia KOA Campground

 KOA Campground Amenities

-During my stay, I was able to walk the entire grounds and was pleased with the amenities offered, such as the campground general store with camping supplies and equipment that was priced affordably.
+During my stay, I was able to walk the entire grounds and was pleased with the amenities offered, such as the campground general store with camping supplies and equipment that was priced reasonably.

 KOA Campground Pool Amenities

-However, you’re only a few miles away from Walmart, so you can always price shop the general store to figure out pricing before you buy.
+However, you’re only a few miles from Walmart, so you can always price-shop the general store to determine pricing before buying.

 KOA Campground Mini Golf

-There was an 18-hole miniature golf course, dog park, a pool with a slide (complete with a tiki bar), laundry facilities, and trash/recycle bins and a dump station by the park exit.
+There was an 18-hole miniature golf course, a dog park, a pool with a slide (complete with a tiki bar), laundry facilities, trash/recycle bins, and a dump station by the park exit.

 Final Thoughts